 Upon discovering the identity and the horrible trick he had committed Vrinda cursed Vishnu, stating that he would become a black stone, Shaligram – the ammonite stone found mainly in the river Gandaki.

-This has been immortalised by devotees performing their marriage annually on the holy day of Ksheerabdi Dwadashi or Karthik Dwadashi.
+This has been immortalized by devotees performing their marriage annually on the holy day of Ksheerabdi Dwadashi or Karthik Dwadashi.

 In the Hindu dharma, all Vaishanavas celebrate this day by re-enacting this marriage of Lord Vishnu and Tulsibai.

-It is celebrated with great pomp and splendour as this is the marriage of our Lord.
-Giving a daughter in marriage is considered to be an extremely meritorious act in the Hindu dharma, it is said one who performs this marriage does so considering Tulsi to be one’s own daughter, thereby gaining the credit of Kanyadan.
+It is celebrated with great pomp and splendor as this is the marriage of our Lord.
+Giving a daughter in marriage is considered to be an extremely meritorious act in the Hindu dharma, it is said one who performs this marriage does so consider Tulsi to be one’s own daughter, thereby gaining the credit of Kanyadan.